 The Clifton appears to fit true to size, while the Bondi seems to run slightly narrow, which is normal with Hoka shoes.
 Both of these models have a generous toe box.

-The Bondi 7 is the first of Hoka’s running shoes that comes in various widths.
-Men have three choices (normal, wide, and extra-wide), while women have two.
+The Bondi 8 was the first of Hoka’s running shoes to come in various widths.
+Men have three choices (standard, wide, and extra-wide), while women have standard and wide.

 Neither of these shoes is built for stability.
 Thanks to the luxurious cushioning, they’re both less stiff than a stability shoe would be.